 Tip 2: Make Items Quick and Easy to Find

 In order for a shopper to be able to find what they’re looking for with the least amount of clicks possible, it isn’t going to be quick or easy if the results returned are 10+ pages of irrelevant results.
-To keep results relevant for shoppers, the results need to match their shopping intent.
+To keep results relevant for shoppers, the results need to match their shopping goals.

 By using granular, customer-centered product attribution data and enabling long-tail contextual searches, retailers can easily guide shoppers directly to the items they actually want without the hassle of endless scrolling.